whitneyburton/portfolios/students/marybeth_burch/20151002-marybeth-burch-m2.markdown

 * [GitHub URL](https://github.com/mbburch/denvestments)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)

 My group and I built an online local micro-lending platform.
 Borrowers can view and contribute to local community members seeking loans to start small business ventures.
 I felt like I was able to be a much stronger contributing member to this group compared to TrafficSpy.
+I'm enjoying TDD and getting better at rspec.
 Although I was not the team lead, and tried to encourage our leader to step into that role, I ended up taking on some of the leadership, particularly around communication and goal setting.
 This may be my favorite group experience to date at Turing, as I feel like we communicated pretty well and paired well together.
 I feel like I really kept in mind the feedback I got last module, and that helped me enjoy this experience more.

 We received the following feedback and scores: